ghuyphan/Orange-Pass/README.md

   <a href="https://github.com/ghuyphan/Orange2/stargazers"><img src="https://img.shields.io/github/stars/ghuyphan/Orange2" alt="Stars"></a>
 </p>

-**Orange⁺** helps you effortlessly manage all your important QR codes—from bank cards 💳 and e-wallets 📱 to loyalty programs 🛍️ and event tickets.
+**Orange Pass** helps you effortlessly manage all your important QR codes—from bank cards 💳 and e-wallets 📱 to loyalty programs 🛍️ and event tickets.
 It features a blazing-fast scanner that works offline by storing data locally, then seamlessly syncs across your devices when you're connected.

 ## ✨ Features